-DIF: Cognitive Level: Understanding
+DIF: Cognitive Level: Understanding REF: MCS: 6

-TOP: Nursing Process: Assessment MSC: Client Needs: Health Promotion and Maintenance
+TOP: Nursing Process: Assessment MSC: Client Needs: Health Promotion and Maintenance a.
+Family-centered care reduces the effect of cultural diversity on the family.

 8. Parents of a hospitalized toddler ask the nurse, What is meant by family-centered care?
 The nurse should respond with which statement?